tolteste/tasknet-convector/README.md

 npx lerna run start --scope taskManager-app --stream
 ```

-Server is now running and interactive API can be accessed on http://localhost:3001/.
+Server is now running and an interactive API can be accessed on http://localhost:3001/.
 By default an identity of an admin from org1 is used.
-To use a different identity application has to be supplied with a defferent certificate in .env file located in taskManager-app folder.
+To use a different identity application has to be supplied with a defferent certificate in `.env` file located in `taskManager-app` folder.